Exploring the Impact of Model Scaling on Parameter-Efficient Tuning: Main Experiments

 \paragraph{Investigated NLP Tasks} We investigate $11$ tasks, which can be divided into $5$ categories: (1) \textit{Sentiment Analysis} (SA), including SST-2 \cite{socher-etal-2013-recursive}, IMDB \cite{maas-EtAl:2011:ACL-HLT2011}, and Rotten Tomatoes \cite{pang-lee-2005-seeing}; (2) \textit{Natural Language Inference} (NLI), including MNLI \cite{williams-etal-2018-broad}, QNLI \cite{wang2018glue}, and RTE \cite{bos-markert-2005-recognising}; (3) \textit{Paraphrase Identification} (PI), including MRPC \cite{dolan-brockett-2005-automatically} and QQP \cite{sharma2019natural}; (4) \textit{Question Answering} (QA), including NQ-Open \cite{lee-etal-2019-latent}; (5) \textit{Summarization} (SUM), including SAMSum \cite{gliwa-etal-2019-samsum} and Multi-News \cite{fabbri-etal-2019-multi}.
 More details are in \cref{appendix:task_and_dataset}.

-\paragraph{Investigated PLMs} We will experiment on two series of PLM backbones: BERT \cite{devlin2018bert} and T5 \cite{raffel2020exploring} representing masked language models and sequence-to-sequence models, respectively.
-Since masked language models are typically applied on discriminative tasks, we only investigate SA, PI, and NLI categories of tasks on the BERT backbone.
-Differently, sequence-to-sequence models have no fixed-length output limitation; thus, we investigate all tasks on the T5 backbone.
+\paragraph{Investigated PLMs} We will experiment on three series of PLM backbones: BERT \cite{devlin2018bert}, BLOOM \cite{2023bloom}, and T5 \cite{raffel2020exploring} representing encoder-based model, decoder-based model, and sequence-to-sequence based model, respectively.
+Since BERT has fixed-length output limitation, we only investigate SA, PI, and NLI categories of tasks on it.
+Differently, BLOOM and T5 models have no fixed-length output limitation; thus, we investigate all tasks on them.

-\paragraph{Training Details of \PET Methods} We choose four representative \PET methods, Prompt \cite{lester-etal-2021-power}, BitFit \cite{ben-zaken-etal-2022-bitfit}, Adapter \cite{pmlr-v97-houlsby19a}, and LoRA \cite{hu2022lora}, to conduct analysis experiments.
-To guarantee the performance of \PET methods, we keep the same design of each method, including the module structure and the number of trainable parameters, as reported in the original paper.
-Besides, we train each \PET method on $11$ tasks with $3$ different random seeds and report their average performance.
-Details for the training configurations are in \cref{appendix:pet}.
+\paragraph{Training Details of \PET Methods} We select four representative \PET methods: Prompt \cite{lester-etal-2021-power}, BitFit \cite{ben-zaken-etal-2022-bitfit}, Adapter \cite{pmlr-v97-houlsby19a}, and LoRA \cite{hu2022lora}, for conducting analysis experiments.
+To ensure the consistency of the \PET methods' performance, we maintain the original design of each method, including the positions of tunable parameters and the number of trainable parameters, as reported in the respective original papers.
+Additionally, we train each \PET method on $11$ tasks using $3$ different random seeds and report their average performance.
+Further details regarding the training configurations can be found in \cref{appendix:pet}.